Godzilla in popular culture: Geographic features

 The largest megamullion, located 600 kilometres to the south-east of Okinotorishima, the southernmost Japanese island, is named the Godzilla Megamullion.
 The Japan Coast Guard played a role in name, reaching an agreement with Toho who owns the rights to Godzilla.
 Toho's Chief Godzilla officer Keiji Ota stated that "I am truly honored that (the megamullion) bears Godzilla's name, the Earth's most powerful monster."

+Astronomy

+Size comparison between the Sun and Godzilla, assuming it is a single star.